Assisted Installer Based Installation

 For the DCI Jumpbox you will need:

-- A RHEL 8 provisioned server with:
+- A RHEL 8 server with:

-- 8G of RAM just to run the AI service
+- 8G of RAM

 An explanation of the process